apache/openwhisk-cli/README.md

 Here are some quick links to help you get started:

-- [Downloading released binaries](#downloading-released-binaries) for Linux, Mac OS and Windows
+- [Downloading released binaries](#downloading-released-binaries) for Linux, macOS and Windows
 - [Running the `wsk` CLI](#running-the-wsk-cli) executable
 - [Building the project](#building-the-project) - download and build the GoLang source code
 - [Contributing to the project](#contributing-to-the-project) - join us!